-Proof of Income Specialist Mortgage Advice
+Proof of Income for a Self-employed Mortgage

-If you are self-employed, it can sometimes seem that the mortgage market is not tailored for you; especially if you only look at the big high-street banks and building societies, which can sometimes be inflexible in how they assess non-standard mortgage applicants.
-However, there are many lenders out there who cater to the needs of self-employed borrowers, and indeed there are some who specialise in lending to the self-employed and contractors.
+These lenders can sometimes be inflexible in how they assess non-standard mortgage applicants, like self-employed individuals.
+However, there are many lenders out there who cater to the needs of self-employed borrowers, with some who specialise in specifically lending to the self-employed and contractors.

 Do you qualify?